peadargrant/automation/t02_client_setup/setup_lab.md

 These are experimental as all the lab machines run Windows 11.

-## Task 3: XOA request
+## Task 4: XOA request

 We will make use of the XOA virtualisation system in DkIT later in this module.

-**Note:** the following two steps might seem out-of-sequence, but they must be done in the order shown below.
+**Note:** the following two steps might seem illogical and out-of-sequence, but they must be done in the order shown below.
 If you don't first login to XOA you won't have a User profile for the technical staff to assign permissions to.
+Therefore please follow the steps below exactly in the order shown:

 ### Step 1: Login to XOA